STAT545-UBC/STAT545-UBC-original-website/automation04_make-activity.md

 report.html: report.rmd histogram.tsv histogram.png
 	Rscript -e 'rmarkdown::render("$<")'
 ```

+Remember, you can review the entire activity via the commit history of the sample Project: <https://github.com/STAT545-UBC/make-activity>.

 And that's how a data analytical pipeline gets built using `make`, the shell, R, RStudio, and optionally Git.